MGCodesandStats/articles/rejection-sampling-r.md

 While a uniform distribution has been selected here, the original author chose to define the y function as a beta distribution instead.

-When random numbers belonging to the normal distribution were sampled from a uniform distribution, the rejection rate was **76.4%**.
+When random numbers belonging to the normal distribution were sampled from a uniform distribution, the rejection rate was **0.764**.

 What if the y function was instead defined as a beta distribution?
-In attempting to identify normally distributed random numbers from this distribution, would a lower or higher rejection rate be observed?
+In attempting to identify normally distributed random numbers from this distribution, would a lower or higher rejection ratio be observed?

 ```
 simulation = AR.Sim( n = 200,